Schistosomiasis: Imaging

 Imaging modalities such as X-rays, ultrasound, computed tomography (CT), and magnetic resonance imaging (MRI) can be utilized to evaluate for severity of schistosomiasis and damages of the infected organs.
 For example, X-ray and CT scans of the chest can be used to detect lesions in the lungs from pulmonary schistosomiasis, and pelvic X-ray can reveal calcification of the bladder in chronic urinary schistosomiasis.
 Ultrasound may be used to look for abnormalities in the liver and spleen in hepatosplenic schistosomiasis, and CT scan of the liver is a good tool to look for calcification in the liver associated with S. japonicum infection.
 CT scan can also be used to assess damages from the schistosomiasis infection in the intestinal, urogenital, and central nervous system.
 MRI is used to evaluate schistosomiasis of the central nervous system, liver, and genital.

-PET/CT scan that identifies tissues with higher metabolic activity have been used to help diagnose schistosomiasis in rare cases.
+PET/CT scans that identify tissues with higher metabolic activity have been used to help diagnose schistosomiasis in rare cases.
 This is due to the high level of inflammation caused by the schistosomal eggs, which increases the metabolic rate of the surrounding tissues.

 Prevention

 Many countries are working towards eradicating the disease.
 The World Health Organization is promoting these efforts.
 In some cases, urbanization, pollution, and the consequent destruction of snail habitat have reduced exposure, with a subsequent decrease in new infections.
-The elimination of snail populations using molluscicides had been attempted to prevent schistosomiasis in the past, but it was an expensive process that often only reduce but not eliminate the snail population.
+The elimination of snail populations using molluscicides had been attempted to prevent schistosomiasis in the past, but it was an expensive process that often only reduced but did not eliminate the snail population.
 The drug praziquantel is used for prevention in high-risk populations living in areas where the disease is common.
 The Centers for Disease Control and Prevention advises avoiding drinking or coming into contact with contaminated water in areas where schistosomiasis is common.

 A 2014 review found tentative evidence that increasing access to clean water and sanitation reduces schistosome infection.

-Other important preventive measures include hygiene education leading to behavioral change and sanitary engineering to ensure safe water supply.
+Other important preventive measures include hygiene education leading to behavioral change and sanitary engineering to ensure a safe water supply.

-Preventive chemotherapy
+Preventive anthelminthic administration

-For schistosomiasis control, World Health Organization recommends preventive chemotherapy, which is treatment of entire affected population and periodic treatment of all groups at high-risk at acquiring schistosomiasis with use of Praziquantel.
-In 2019, 44.5% of people with schistosomiasis was treated globally, and 67.2% of school-aged children needed preventive chemotherapy received treatment.
+For schistosomiasis control, the World Health Organization recommends preventive anthelminthic administration, which is the treatment of an entire affected population and the periodic treatment of all groups at high risk of acquiring schistosomiasis by using Praziquantel.
+In 2019, 44.5% of people with schistosomiasis were treated globally, and 67.2% of school-aged children needing preventive chemotherapy received treatment.